phillycc/Iron-Yard-Assignments/Reading-JavaScript.md

 };
 ```

+* Symbol: =
+* Type: Operator
+* Name: "is assigned"
+* Meaning: Assigns an anonymous function on the right to the `sayHello` method in the Parent constructor on the left

 ### 49

 ```javascript
 // extend Child's prototype to define an 'otherVar' property...
 Child.prototype.otherVar = 'otherValue';
 ```

+* Symbol: =
+* Type: Operator
+* Name: "is assigned"
+* Meaning: Assigns the value of a string on the right to the `otherVar` property of the Child constructor

 ### 50